 - Mandate proof of citizenship with documents that many don’t have easy access to.

-- Eliminate key registration options like mail-in, online, and third-party voter registration drives.
+- Eliminate key registration options like mail-in, online, and third-party voter registration drives

 More than 9 percent of citizens of voting age — or 21.3 million people — do not have documents readily available that prove their citizenship, per a study from VoteRiders, Public Wise, the Brennan Center for Justice and the Center for Democracy and Civic Engagement at the University of Maryland.
 It will disenfranchise others from marginalized communities who are less likely to have the necessary documentation readily available.
 For example, the study found that people of color are more likely than white Americans to lack documentary proof of citizenship.
 Additionally, an estimated 69 million American women and 4 million men do not have a birth certificate that matches their current legal name, according to the Center for American Progress.

-Congresswoman Maxine Dexter brought forward an amendment to the bill which would put a pause on the SAVE Act until Congress could study and conclusively say that it would not impede married women's ability to register to vote; however, this amendment was blocked.
+In 2025, Congresswoman Maxine Dexter brought forward an amendment to the bill which would put a pause on the SAVE Act until Congress could study and conclusively say that it would not impede married women's ability to register to vote; however, this amendment was blocked.

 House Democratic Whip Katherine Clark stated in a news conference, “It is built on a false premise that there are noncitizens voting in large numbers that are swaying elections.
 And what is the answer to that?
 Make it harder for women in this country to vote, who changed their names because they got married?”